-2. Can the villain ever redeem himself, perhaps becoming less of a villain and more of an anti-hero?
-In other words, if the protagonist can change – so too can the hero?
+2. Can the villain ever redeem himself, perhaps becoming less of a villain and more of a hero?
+In other words, if the protagonist can change, so too can the baddie?

 *Spoiler Alert* Once Upon A Time – The TV Series

 One of the more modern examples I can think of for a villain redeeming themselves is Regina The Evil Queen in the TV Series Once Upon A Time.
 The show, if you don’t know it, is set in Storybrook, a made up town in America that merges with the fairy tale world.
 Every fairy tale you were ever told is real and all the characters live in the town.
 Including the Evil Queen who is one of the bad guys.
 As the story begins, Regina is hell bent on revenge and destroying the village and all her enemies.
 But through the series she grows and changes and redeems herself becoming a hero.
 The script writers kept her integrity and credibility as a villain by ensuring she always has to fight her inner demons in order to stay good.
 But for all intents and purposes she’s a fully-fledged good guy at the end.